AlexGustafsson/word-frequencies/README.md

 ### Contributing

 Any help with the project is more than welcome.
 If you're unable to add a change yourself, open an issue and let someone else take a look at it.

+### Disclaimer

+_All of the content compiled in releases were created by third parties.
+The selection is unbiased from this project's point of view, but may contain biased content.
+It is a non-goal of this project to provide a censored, altered or cherry-picked dataset.
+As such there may exist racial slurs and derogatory terms.
+Keep that in mind if you use the dataset for creating applications or AIs._